 We are witnessing a complete shift in user experience.
-The adoption of mobile devices explodes.
+The adoption of mobile devices is exploding.
 According to Zenith’s Mobile Advertising Forecasts, in 2018, 66% of individuals in 52 key countries will own a smartphone.
-Knowing that more than 50% of all web traffic is coming from smartphones and tablets, it becomes clear that focus on mobile can be a significant competitive advantage.
+Knowing that more than 50% of all web traffic is coming from smartphones and tablets, it becomes clear that focusing on mobile can be a significant competitive advantage.

-Deloitte's 2018 Holiday Survey shows that most of the customers plan to use a desktop/laptop to make a purchase, but the biggest potential lies in mobile.
+Deloitte's 2018 Holiday Survey shows that most customers plan to use a desktop/laptop to make a purchase, but the biggest potential in mobile lies in other factors.
 Most of the customers said that they plan to use their mobile device to track order status (72%).
-Second and third top use of a mobile device is browsing online (71%) and comparing offers (68%).
-According to the report, 67% of the customers plan to use their mobile phones to make a purchase during the upcoming holiday season.
+The second and third top uses of a mobile device are browsing online (71%) and comparing offers (68%).
+According to the report, 67% of customers plan to use their mobile phones to make a purchase during the upcoming holiday season.

 When it comes to customer expectations, they are even higher for mobile websites.
-74% mobile users will abandon a site after waiting 5 seconds for a page to load and 46% would not return to a website that performs poorly.
+74% of mobile users will abandon a site after waiting 5 seconds for a page to load and 46% will not return to a website that performs poorly.

 According to Akamai research, the mobile bounce rates during the 2017 holiday season went from 38% to 44% as page load time increased from 1.5 to 3 seconds.

-And let’s not forget Google’s updates from earlier this year, which are clear signs that mobile should be an important part of your strategy.
+And let’s not forget Google’s updates from earlier this year, which touted the importance of mobile and implied that mobile should be an important part of your strategy.

 - The Speed Update - starting from July 2018, page-speed is a ranking factor for mobile searches.

 - Mobile-first Indexing - if you still think that “the Speed Update” is not very important to you because most of your searches come from desktop computers, the fact that Google has shifted indexing from desktop to mobile-first should change your mind.
-Since most searches on Google are from mobile devices, Google has decided to use a mobile version of a site’s content to rank pages from that site.
+Since most searches on Google are from mobile devices, Google has decided to use a mobile version of a site’s content to rank pages.

-All this being said, you must wonder: What are the factors that affect page load speed and how can I improve that?
-Well here is everything you should know:
+All this being said, you must wonder: What are the factors that affect page load speed and how can I improve them?
+Well, here is everything you should know:

-Page load time is web performance metric that represents the time needed to display the content of a web page fully.
+Page load time is a web performance metric that represents the time needed to display all of the content on a web page.

-There is a wide range of factors that affect page load speed, and while you can’t influence some of them (like user connection speed), you are in charge for the rest:
+There are many factors that affect page load speed, and while you can’t influence some of them (like user connection speed), you are in charge of the rest:

-- Browser - Different browsers interpret the code differently.
+- Browser - different browsers interpret the code differently.
 This is true even for different versions of the same browser.
-That is why cross-browser testing is the key to seamless website performance.
+For that reason, cross-browser testing is imperative in seamless website performance.

 - Software compatibility - even though plugins and widgets add to the functionality of your website, they also burden it.
-This means that you have to find the right balance in order not to slow down your website.
+This means that you have to find the right balance in order to avoid slowing down your website.

-- Traffic - Website traffic is similar to shop queue.
+- Traffic - website traffic is similar to a shop queue.
 The more people come into the shop, the slower they get served.
 Make sure your website is ready for high traffic volume.